News for researchers

 The Autoimmune Rheumatic Diseases Research Advisory Group works to improve the quality and impact of research which seeks to develop our understanding and management of conditions including antiphospholipid syndrome, scleroderma (systemic sclerosis), Sjogren’s syndrome, Bechet’s syndrome, undifferentiated connective tissue disease.

-We are seeking to appoint a Lead and members of our Autoimmune Rheumatic Diseases Research Advisory Group to develop activities across discovery science, clinical and applied research.
+We are seeking to appoint members of our Autoimmune Rheumatic Diseases Research Advisory Group to develop activities across discovery science, clinical and applied research.
 We are seeking experience in the areas below.

 • Scientific Researcher.